JonathanSContreras/surge/README.md

 # Agentic Network Analysis
 ## Network Exploration
 Overview:
-An agentic network tool that has capabilities, network feedback capabilities, networking mapping, vulnerability scans, exploitation tool, and a vulnerability classifier.
+A multi-agentic network tool that has network discovery capabilities, where it will analyze a network is has authorized access to.
+This recon agent (workflow start) will attempt to get as much information as possible about the network, open devices, ports, OS, vulnerabilities, etc. After the recon agent runs, its output will get passed to other agents to label pinpoints in the targeted network.
 The brain of the agent will follow MITRE ATTACK strategies and workflows.

 The tools used will be:
 - OpenAI gpt-oss on HCU server